 KitchenAid Mixer - The Work Horse

-I've had my for years, it served it's time in my restaurant kitchen and never let me down.
-It's knob is broken off, its been dented and dropped and it still hums along like a champ, dang near indestructible.
-Absolutely a quality machine, built for the ages and like my Mother, in time, I'm sure I'll be passing down my KitchenAid to the next generation.
-But, the KitchenAid, is not without it's weaknesses.
-For instance, there are no "in-between" speeds, it only has a single paddle, whisk and hook attachment and the bowl is stationary.
-All of which, I found to be a draw back when using the KitchenAid for more delicate, precise tasks like making custard, ice cream, cream pies, whipped cream, mousse or meringue.
+I've had my KitchenAid Professional 6000 HD for years.
+It served its time in my restaurant kitchen and never let me down.
+Its knob is broken off, its been dented and dropped and it still hums along like a champ; it's dang near indestructible.
+This is an absolutely quality machine, built for the ages.
+I'm sure that like my Mother, in time, I'll be passing down my KitchenAid to the next generation.
+But the KitchenAid is not without its weaknesses.
+For instance, there are no "in-between" speeds, it only has a single paddle, whisk and hook attachment, and the bowl is stationary.
+I found these to be a draw back when using the KitchenAid for more delicate, precise tasks like making custard, ice cream, cream pies, whipped cream, mousse, or meringue.
 For those reasons, my kitchen is not complete without a Sunbeam Mixmaster on the counter next to my KitchenAid.
-KitchenAid Professional 6000 HD

 The Sunbeam Mixmaster is, as far as I'm concerned, the original, iconic stand mixer.
 As a child, I watched my Great Grandmother, every Thanksgiving, unveil from beneath a burnt orange, macrame cover her trusty, brown Mixmaster and whip-up the most divine and luscious pie filings.
 As the years passed by, my Great Grandmother handed down her Mixmaster to my Mother and that's when I came to learn and love the virtues of this timeless, tried and true, kitchen staple.
 It was the perfect addition to the KitchenAid, it was the flexible and delicate ballerina to the KitchenAid's strong and rigid work horse.
 My Mother kept my Great Grandmother's Mixmaster when she handed down her KitchenAid to my sister and both are still being used to this day.
 Years ago, I purchased the Sunbeam Mixmaster Heritage.
-It was affordable, it looked, felt and operated nearly identical to my Great Grandmother's old brown Mixmaster (except silver) and as I'd hoped it has consistently lived up to my expectations.
+It was affordable, it looked, felt, and operated nearly identical to my Great Grandmother's old brown Mixmaster (except silver).
+It has consistently lived up to my expectations.

-I prefer the Sunbeam Mixmaster Heritage or Legacy edition (model# 2346) and is the model I have in my own kitchen.
-The Mixmaster has a synchronized, rotating bowl and dual beater attachment for a faster, more efficient and thorough mix.
-Which, is essential for producing well whipped, not over whipped custards and whipped creams.
-The variable speed adjustment that the Mixmaster boasts allows for "in-between" speeds, soft starts and precision speed control.
-All of which, are invaluable when mixing dry ingredients and tempering in hot liquids, where caution and control are essential.
+I prefer the Sunbeam Mixmaster Heritage or Legacy edition (model # 2346) and it's the model I have in my own kitchen.
+The Mixmaster has a synchronized, rotating bowl and dual beater attachment for a faster, more efficient, and thorough mix.
+This is essential for producing well whipped, not over whipped custards and whipped creams.
+The variable speed adjustment that the Mixmaster boasts allows for "in-between" speeds, soft starts, and precision speed control.
+All of which are invaluable when mixing dry ingredients and tempering in hot liquids, where caution and control are essential.
 The adjustable positioning of the bowl allows for perfect beater placement with less scraping and more control, ideal for delicate meringues.
 Like the KitchenAid, what the Mixmaster is good at, it's exceptionally good at.
 The Mixmaster is an affordable and reliable kitchen essential that has been around for as long as it has for good reason.
 Every home baker's kitchen should have a Mixmaster sitting next to their KitchenAid.